CSCfi/csc-user-guide/docs/computing/lustre.md

 ```

-**Note:** If the file is already created with a specific stripe, you
+!!!!
+Note If the file is already created with a specific stripe, you
      can not change it.
 Also, if you move a file, its stripe settings will not
      change.
 In order to change striping, file needs to be copied:

 * using `setstripe`, create a new, empty file with the desired stripe settings and then copy the old file to the new file, or
 * setup a directory with the desired configuration and copy (not move) the file into the directory.